 If you don’t live, breathe, and sleep digital advertising, you might be thinking, what are responsive search ads and how do they differ from expanded text ads?
 Basically, these ads allow you to enter up to 15 headlines and four descriptions for one single ad.
 With a goal of being less redundant, Google Ads puts together various headlines (up to three) and descriptions (up to two) that closely match specific search queries.

 Altogether, responsive search ads can be arranged into 43,680 versions of the same ad!
 With expanded text ads, you’re always going to see three headlines and two descriptions, but with responsive search ads, this isn’t always the case.
-These ads are going to fit
+These ads are going to fit to the ad space provided.
+For example, if you’re being served an ad on mobile, you might just see two headlines and one description—or whatever fits best.

 What have we discovered in running responsive search ads?